Streptanthus cordatus (Heartleaf Twistflower)

 In moist springs (such as 2001 and 2005) the stalk might grow to three feet tall with several dozen flowers spread evenly.
 Eventually flowers are replaced by upward-curving three inch long and quarter inch wide seed pods.

 Thomas Nuttall named this genus and species in 1838 from a specimen he collected in the "forests of the Rocky Mountains" on his 1834-1837 trip across the Louisiana Territory with the Wyeth Expedition.
-(Quotation from the Intermountain Flora.)
+(Quotation from Intermountain Flora.)